DormanLab/AmpliCI/README.md

 You may also use other chimera detection algorithms to remove chimeras.

-## **Generate ASV (sOTU) Table** <a name = "otu" />
+## **Generate Amplicon Sequence Variant (ASV or sOTU) Table** <a name = "otu" />

-Currently we do not provide any script to generate the ASV (sOTU) table.
+Currently we do not provide a script to generate the ASV (sOTU) table.
 Once you have filtered out chimeric sequences, you can write your own script to generate ASV (sOTU) tables.

 ## **Taxa Assignment** <a name = "taxa" />

-You may identify the non-chimeric haplotypes detected in your sample.
+You may want to identify the non-chimeric haplotypes detected in your sample.
 There are multiple methods.

 1. [DECIPHER](https://bioconductor.org/packages/release/bioc/html/DECIPHER.html) contains [IDTAXA](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-018-0521-5), a novel approach for taxonomic classification.